alynnlp/Project-2/README.md

         the short URL's matching long URL
-        an edit button which makes a GET request to /urls/:id a delete button which makes a POST request to /urls/:id/delete (Stretch) the date the short URL was created (Stretch) the number of times the short URL was visited (Stretch) the number number of unique visits for the short URL (Minor) a link to "Create a New Short Link" which makes a GET request to /urls/new if user is not logged in:
+        an edit button which makes a GET request to /urls/:id a delete button which makes a POST request to /urls/:id/delete (Minor) a link to "Create a New Short Link" which makes a GET request to /urls/new if user is not logged in:
         returns HTML with a relevant error message